engcrisoliveira/engcrisoliveira/README.md

 ## Hey, I'm Cris!

-I'm data science beginner, eager to learn and aimed at solving problem with data, passionate to work with and for people.
+I'm a data science beginner, eager to learn and aimed at solving problem with data, passionate to work with and for people.

 - I’m currently learning NLP
 - Critical thinking, strong work ethic and collective sense